 Masi Shihan is a lifetime member of Jujitsu America, the National Women's Martial Arts Federation, and the Pacific Association of Women Martial Artists; and a member of the American Judo and Jujitsu Federation.
 She is a co-founder and lifetime member of the Association of Women Martial Arts Instructors.
 Masi Shihan was inducted into the Jujitsu America Black Belt Hall of Fame in 2004.
 In 2016 she was awarded the Lifetime Achievement Award from the Pacific Association of Women Martial Artists and inducted into the Association of Women Martial Arts Instructors’ Hall of Fame recognizing 30+ years of training.

 In addition to Hakko Densho Ryu Jujutsu, Masi Shihan is also an instructor of both Iaido and Hojojutsu.
-She is ranked at Nidan in both Nishio-ryu Toho Iaido founded by Shoji Nishio, Shihan and Soshoryu Heihodo Iaido, founded by Masakazu Tazaki.
+She is ranked at Sandan in Nishio-ryu Toho Iaido founded by Shoji Nishio Shihan and Nidan in Soshoryu Heihodo Iaido, founded by Masakazu Tazaki Sensei.
 She currently trains in Nishio-ryu Toho Iaido as a student of Joji Yoshida, Shihan and Michele Benzamin-Miki, Sensei.

 Hojojutsu is a traditional Japanese martial art which includes techniques to restrain a person with rope.
 Hojojutsu is an obscure art, rarely taught in the United States.
 Masi Shihan teaches capture (Hayanawa) and transport (Honnawa) ties using traditional hemp rope of various lengths.
 She has developed a Hojojutsu curriculum as part of an advanced study of Jujutsu and Iaido, preserving the reality of disarm, takedown, control, and restraint.